 Experiences like these keep drawing visitors to the park, and Yellowstone officials must strike a delicate balance between the public’s insatiable curiosity about wolves and the animals’ safety.
 “Wolves are naturally scared of humans, and we want to keep them that way, both for their safety and that of visitors,” says Nick Derene, program manager for the Yellowstone Association.

-While any visitor to Yellowstone stands a chance of seeing a wolf, the odds are much greater on a wolf-watching program sponsored by the park’s non-profit Yellowstone Association.
+While any visitor to Yellowstone stands a chance of seeing a wolf, the odds are much greater on a wolf-watching program sponsored by the non-profit organization Yellowstone Forever.
 Trained guides lead people to areas where the wolves are likely to be found and give a comprehensive introduction to their behavior and park ecology.
 Because observers should stay at least 100 yards from wolves, most viewing is done through spotting scopes or binoculars.
 Wolf-watching programs are offered throughout the year.